 prints are available from 12" to 40" on the long edge. made to order, and shipped worldwide.

-every print is signed and numbered for authenticity.
+every print has all watermarks removed, and is signed and numbered for authenticity.

 for pricing and shipping quotes, use the contact page. i'll aim to respond within two working days, unless i’m out imaging!